-Esophageal stricture is a pathologic narrowing of the lumen that may develop after anesthesia, trauma (eg, foreign body), ingestion of caustic substances, exposure to certain drugs (such as doxycycline or clindamycin), esophagitis, gastroesophageal reflux, or tumor invasion.
+Esophageal stricture is a pathologic narrowing of the lumen that may develop after anesthesia, trauma (eg, foreign body), ingestion of caustic substances, exposure to certain drugs (such as doxycycline or clindamycin), esophagitis Esophagitis in Small Animals Inflammation of the esophagus is usually due to foreign bodies, gastroesophageal reflux, and occasionally certain drugs (eg, doxycycline).
+Gastroesophageal reflux is usually associated with... read more , gastroesophageal reflux, or tumor invasion.
 Most strictures develop in the thoracic portion of the esophagus.
-Esophageal tumors are rare, but esophageal sarcomas may be associated with Spirocerca lupi infection ( see Spirocerca lupi in Small Animals Spirocerca lupi is a parasite of dogs, typically acquired by ingestion of dung beetles and associated with development of esophageal nodules that may become neoplastic.
+Esophageal tumors are rare; however, esophageal sarcomas may be associated with Spirocerca lupi Spirocerca lupi in Small Animals Spirocerca lupi is a parasite of dogs, typically acquired by ingestion of dung beetles and associated with development of esophageal nodules that may become neoplastic.
 Vomiting, coughing... read more infection, requiring consideration in areas where this parasite is prevalent.
-Esophageal compression by vascular ring anomalies or extramural tumors may mimic the signs of strictures.
+Esophageal compression by vascular ring anomalies Vascular Ring Anomalies in Animals Pairs of embryonic aortic arches exist during early fetal development and subsequently give rise to the carotid arteries (third arches), the aortic arch (left fourth arch), and the pulmonary... read more or extramural tumors may mimic the clinical signs of strictures.

 Clinical signs are similar to those associated with foreign bodies and include regurgitation, ptyalism, dysphagia, and pain.